DebugBSD/Assembly-Workbench/README.md

 Tomorrow
 --------

-* Change paths to files and directories from strings to wxFileName (see File and Project classes)
 * Improve the projects window.
 I want to add folders and include files to projects.
 * Add Basic Find/Replace tools with windows.
 	* When finding over open files, don't find anything from real file cause you have to find into buffer.